 An FHA mortgage loan is one issued by an FHA-approved lender and insured by the FHA.
-Designed for low- to moderate-income borrowers, FHA loans enable borrowers to qualify with lower minimum down payments and lower credit scores than are required for many conventional loans (those not guaranteed or insured by a government agency).
+Designed for low- to moderate-income borrowers, FHA loans enable borrowers to qualify with lower minimum down payments and lower credit scores than are required for many conventional loans, which are not guaranteed or insured by a government agency.

 National conforming loan limits for Fannie Mae and Freddie Mac jumped in 2021 to $548,250, making FHA’s floor limits about 65 percent of their conforming-loan counterparts.
 Conforming limits are also higher in high-cost counties.
 Mortgages above these limits are known as non-conforming or jumbo loans.

 FHA-insured Home Equity Conversion Mortgages (HECMs), also known as reverse mortgages, got a jump in limits, too, to $822,375 for all areas, an increase of $56,775 from 2020’s $765,600 limit.
 This change is effective for all case numbers assigned on or after January 1, 2021, through December 31, 2021.

 How to find FHA loan limits for your area